On Vector Spaces with Formal Infinite Sums: Orthogonality, Smallness, and Reflectivity

-then the set $S=\{i \in \kappa : v_i \neq 0\}$ is finite, for otherwise there would be a $\xi\in V^*$ such that $\xi \cdot v_i \neq 0$ for infinitely many $i<\kappa$ contradicting the fact that $\{i \in I \delta_i (f\cdot \xi) \neq 0\}$ is finite for every $\xi$.
+Then the set $S=\{i \in \kappa : v_i \neq 0\}$ is finite, for otherwise there would be a $\xi\in V^*$ such that $\xi \cdot v_i \neq 0$ for infinitely many $i<\kappa$ contradicting the fact that $\{i \in I: \delta_i (f\cdot \xi) \neq 0\}$ is finite for every $\xi$.
 From this it follows that for every $\xi \in V^*$ one has $f(\xi) = \sum_{i \in S} e_{i} \cdot \xi(v_i)$.

-That $X$ is not $\cQ_4$-free follows from Proposition~\ref{Q4-free_char} and the fact that $V \otimes -$ is not representable if $V$ is infinite dimensional. \end{example}
+That $X$ is not $\cQ_4$-free, follows from Proposition~\ref{Q4-free_char} and the fact that $V \otimes_\bfk -$ is not representable when $V$ is infinite-dimensional. \end{example}

-\subsection{Strong Vector spaces are small functors}
+\subsection{Strong vector spaces are small functors}

-The category $\Sigma\Vect$ is by construction the torsion free part of the pre-torsion theory $({}^\bot(\cQ_3^\bot), \cQ_3^\bot)$ on the (non-locally small) Abelian category $[\Vect, \Vect]_\k$.
-We can however show that $\Sigma\Vect$ is a torsion free part for a torsion theory on a locally small Abelian category (Theorem~\ref{thm:sigmavect_refl}): in this subsection we show that $\Sigma\Vect$ is contained in the (locally small) full subcategory of \emph{small} (see Definition~\ref{defn:small}) $\k$-additive functors $\Vect_\k\to\Vect_\k$ and natural transformations among them.
-In the following, for a small regular cardinal $\kappa$, we denote by $\Vect_{\k,\kappa}$ the category of vector spaces of dimension strictly smaller than $\kappa$.
+The category $\Sigma\Vect$ is by construction the torsion free part of the pre-torsion theory $\big({}^\bot \Free(\cQ_3^\bot), \Tors({}^\bot\Free(\cQ_3^\bot))^\bot\big)$ on the (non-locally small) Abelian category $[\Vect, \Vect]$.
+We can however show that $\Sigma\Vect$ is a torsion free part for a torsion theory on a locally small Abelian category (Theorem~\ref{cor:SigmaVect_is_reflective}): in this subsection we show that $\Sigma\Vect$ is contained in the (locally small) full subcategory of \emph{small} (see Definition~\ref{defn:small}) $\bfk$-additive functors $\Vect\to\Vect$ and natural transformations among them.
+In the following subsection $\kappa$ will always be a small infinite cardinal $\kappa$.
+We will denote by $\Vect_{\kappa}$ the category of vector spaces of dimension strictly smaller than $\kappa$.